Dharini-maker/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULT**

-Thus the implemention of JK flipflop using verilog and validating their functionality using their functional tables
+The program of JK flipflop using verilog and validating their functionality using their functional tables is implemented.